Amulyapriyaeamani/composio-ai-product-ops-agent/README.md

 ## Step 2: Run Research Agent

-Provide the application list and research prompt to the AI agent.
+Provide the application list along with the research prompt:

+prompts/research-agent-prompt.md

+to the AI research agent in Google AI Studio Agent Playground.

 The output is: